Tomas-Alexander/NumericSystemsConverter/README.md

 If you don't have git installed go to this [page ](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for installation step by step.

 ### How to use
-Open the command line, and go to the proyect folder where you download it.
+Open the command line, and go to the proyect folder where you downloaded it.

 ```
 cd <your-project-path>/NSConverterConsole